Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

 Unfixed Bugs

     * Scoreboard doesn't work despite endless tries at fixing this issue.
+    * CSS grid creating additional columns and rows and displaying elements where they shouldn't be.
+    * I would like to work fixing both bugs however my time to complete the project has run out.

 Validator Testing